UniMath/agda-unimath/src/structured-types/span-diagrams-pointed-types.lagda.md

       ( span-pointed-type-span-diagram-Pointed-Type)
 ```

-### The span diagram obtained from a morphism of arrows
+### The span diagram obtained from a morphism of pointed arrows

-Given pointed maps `f : A →∗ B` and `g : X →∗ Y` and a morphism of arrows
+Given pointed maps `f : A →∗ B` and `g : X →∗ Y` and a morphism of pointed arrows
-`α : f → g`, the span diagram associated to `α` is the span diagram
+`α : f →∗ g`, the span diagram associated to `α` is the span diagram

 ```text
        f       α₀